Alfa Romeo Quadrifoglio: Nomenclature

 More recently the quadrifoglio badge was revived on the 2007 Alfa Romeo 8C Competizione and Spider eight-cylinder sports cars.
 With the Alfa Romeo MiTo in 2012 and Giulietta in the early 2010s, the Quadrifoglio Verde was reinstated as the sportiest trim level in the range, and green four-leaf clovers on the front wings once again became the hallmark of high-performance Alfa Romeos.
 Current Alfa Romeo models to wear the Quadrifoglio badge are the high performance versions of the Giulia and Stelvio.
+The Quadrifoglio trim of the Giulia brings it from a 280 horsepower 2.0-liter turbocharged I4, to an impressive 505 horsepower 2.9-liter twin-turbo V6.
+The Quadrifoglio Stelvio is equipped with the same 2.9-liter twin-turbo V6.
 Although the verde adjective is not used with these models, the QV abbreviation is still often used informally when referring to them, for example Alfa Romeo Giulia QV.
 As of 2017, the Quadrifoglio badge was seen on the Ferrari SF70H formula 1 car and the suits of Kimi Räikkönen and Sebastian Vettel.
 As of 2018, the Quadrifoglio was seen in Alfa Romeo Sauber F1 Team, and from 2019 until 2023 it was seen also in the Alfa Romeo Racing Formula One team.